-(a) The percentages relate to the numbers employed (excluding working proprietors) in the United Kingdom in minimum list heading 279 at June, 1975.
-In the 1975 Census of Production the employment of the Photographic chemical materials industry represented 21 per cent of the employment of minimum list heading 279 as a whole.
+(a) The percentages relate to the numbers employed (excluding working proprietors) in the United Kingdom at June, 1975.

-Sales of principal products of the industry by establishments employing 50 or more persons, including sales by establishments classified to other industries, 1974-1975
+Sales of principal products of the industry by establishments employing 25 or more persons, including sales by establishments classified to other industries, 1974-1975

-Manufacturers' sales of the principal products of the Photographic chemical materials industry are published regularly in Business Monitor PQ279.7.
-Details of sales for 1974 will be found in the monitor for third quarter 1976 published December 1976 and for 1975 in the third quarter 1977 issue published December 1977.
+Manufacturers' sales of the principal products of the Insulated wires and cables industry are published regularly in Business Monitor PQ362.
+Details of sales for 1974 will be found in the monitor for third quarter 1976 published February 1977 and for 1975 in the third quarter 1977 issue published November 1977.